 “My dog is so smart”.
 We have heard pet parents say this time and again.
 Our response?
 “You have NO idea.”
 Humans are constantly underestimating their dog’s intelligence and abilities.
 At Prep School, dogs are pushed to reach their full potential by a staff of canine experts with nothing BUT time to spend on YOUR dog.

-Parents are kept in the loop through INCLUDED at-home tutoring sessions and the students leave school each day tired, and satisfied.
+Parents are kept in the loop through INCLUDED private sessions with a trainer.
+Our students leave school each day tired, and satisfied.
 The Prep School Method wasn’t built in a day.
 It was created by a team of canine professionals and honed for over 2 years so you can truly have the dog you keep bragging about.

 - All Day Care & Formal Training